Rules & Regulations

 Payment

-Payments can be made either by bank transfer, credit card (Mastercard, Visa or American Express) or PayPal.
+Payments can be made either by bank transfer, credit card or PayPal.

 Please make sure that the given information about the invoice and categories is correct.
 An additional €25 fee will be applied for any change after issuing the invoice.